DIKER0K/schedule_backend/README.md

 The `group_shifts.json` file is optional, but including `building` ensures the field is available in API responses under `shift_info`.

+See `examples/group_shifts.json` for a complete sample aligned with the current production data that includes both buildings.

 ## Bell schedule JSON format

 Bell data is stored with a building layer so the same shift can have different times per campus: